Patterns for building console games in C

 Different squares

-The level's grid uses one character per square.
-Here are the different types of square:
+The level grid uses one character per square.
+Here are the different types of squares:

-• Lightness potion.
-Makes ices unbreakable until next level.
+- Lightness potion.
+Makes ice unbreakable until the next level.

-• Exit door.
-Leads to the next level (end of the game if not).
+- Exit door.
+Leads to the next level, or ends the game if there is no next level.

 Entities